Arrange a callback

 • Reckless or dangerous driving including horse riding accidents caused by road rage.

 A horse riding injury claim might be possible when riding as a hobby, competing or as a student at a riding school.
-So long as the accident was caused by the horse owner’s negligence (or a company such as your employer), you could be entitled to begin a claim.
+So long as the accident was caused by the horse owner’s negligence (or a company such as your employer, a careless driver etc), you could be entitled to begin a claim.

 Common injuries from horse riding accidents

-When making a horse riding injury claim, so long as the accident was somebody else’s fault, you could be compensated for almost any injury.
-Some of the most common horse riding injury claims relate to:
+When making a horse riding injury claim, so long as the accident was someone else’s fault, you could be compensated for almost any injury including:

 Some horse riding injuries will be minor and will usually be resolved in a matter of days or weeks.
 However, some can be longer-term and even life-changing or life-threatening.
 Whatever the type and severity of horse riding injury you’ve sustained, please get in touch to see if one of our solicitors can help you claim compensation.